 If drinking is an option, cider is one of the best, since men and women alike generally agree that it’s a delicious way to work up a buzz.
 Urban Tree hosts a comedy night with local funny people, Hot Mic Comedy, once a month for a $10 door cover.
 But you can pay half if you buy tickets online in advance for the upcoming February 3 event or the forthcoming months.

 Have you seen the movie Ghost?
 It’s infamous for the pottery scene, which made everybody want to have a hot pottery-sculpting moment with somebody they desire.
 Well, anyway, it’s up to you to buy $5 tickets to WonderRoot’s ongoing Introduction to Ceramics class and learn hand-skills and techniques like throwing, shaping, and making something other than an ashtray.

-Even if the weather is below 70 -- which it’ll probably be through March 12 -- you can still join a session led by Westside Yoga’s Amber Barry free of charge in the Piedmont Room at Park Tavern, instead of outdoors.
+No matter the weather, you can join a session led by Westside Yoga’s Amber Barry free of charge in the Piedmont Room at Park Tavern.
 You’ll both get a free post-class beer for participating.
 Bring your own mat.